projectweekend/RMQ-Utils/README.md

 ### Account Creator

 This is a class that makes one connection to the Rabbit Admin API and one to a direct exchange/queue named: `rmq_utils/account_creator`.
-It listens for messages, creates a new Rabbit user/password/vhost and then calls a `post_create` method for each.
-The message must be formatted JSON like so:
+It listens for messages, creates a new user/password/vhost via the Rabbit Admin API, and calls a `post_create` method for each.
+The message must be a JSON object:

 ```json
 {